-Texas law does not provide adult adoptees access to their own original birth certificates, except by court order.
-An adult adoptee must petition the court in which the adoption occurred for release of an original birth certificate and “documents on which the supplementary certificate is based.”
+Texas denies the right of adult adoptees to request and obtain their own original birth certificates.
+Unless the adoptee knows the names of the birthparents listed on the original birth certificate, an adult adoptee must petition the court in which the adoption occurred for release of an original birth certificate and “documents on which the supplementary certificate is based.”

 Adoption court records in Texas are sealed by motion of the court or on request of adoptive parents and may not be released except through a showing of good cause.

 The Texas Vital Statistics Unit also maintains a Voluntary Central Adoption Registry, part of a system of public-private registries in the state.
 After a match, identifying information may be released through the registry on three conditions: 1) written consent to allow disclosure; 2) at least one hour of mandatory counseling; and 3) certification of the completion of counseling.
 The statute governing voluntary adoption registries in Texas is here.